Bull Terrier

 While the “sport” originally began with Bulldogs, they were seen as too slow and awkward to pull their weight, so they were bred with the now-extinct white English Terrier to produce more energetic fighters.
 Once dog-fighting rings fell out of fashion, the Bull Terrier’s evolution continued as breeders started refining these so-called gladiators to create a better-looking companion for upper-class gentlemen.

-The modern Bull Terrier came to be in the early 1860s by a man named James Hinks and was later recognized by the American Kennel Club in 1885.
+The modern Bull Terrier came to be in the early 1860s by James Hinks and was later recognized by the American Kennel Club in 1885.
 Bull Terriers are not afraid of the limelight.
 One of the most famous Bull Terriers is Bullseye, the mascot for the Target department store, and author John Steinbeck and President Woodrow Wilson both had them as pets.
-Today, this clownish dog ranks 62nd in popularity among all the breeds registered by the AKC.
+Today, this dog ranks 62nd in popularity among all the breeds registered by the AKC.

 FAQs